TL;DR

 Understanding Your Policy Excess

-The excess is the amount you must personally pay towards any claim you make for damage to your own vehicle.
+The excess is the amount you should consider whether you may need to personally pay towards any claim you make for damage to your own vehicle.
 It's made up of two parts:

 - Compulsory Excess: A fixed amount set by the insurer based on their assessment of your risk (age, vehicle, experience).

 - Voluntary Excess: An amount you agree to pay on top of the compulsory excess.
-Choosing a higher voluntary excess can lower your premium, but you must be able to afford the total amount if you need to claim.
+Choosing a higher voluntary excess can lower your premium, but you should consider whether you may need to be able to afford the total amount if you may need to claim.

 Example: If your policy has a £250 compulsory excess and you chose a £300 voluntary excess, your total excess is £550.
 If you have a fault accident and the repairs cost £2,000, you would pay the first £550, and your insurer would pay the remaining £1,450.